predmtleakedcode/Discord-nuke-bot/README.md

 # Discord-nuke-bot
-This discord nuke bot is using JS
+This discord nuke bot is using Node.js

 Code: